 You might be surprised to hear that making baked brie in an air fryer isn’t that different than making it in an oven.

-- Be sure to cook it seam-side up.
+- Be sure to cook it with the pastry seam-side up.
 This will prevent the hot cheese from seeping out and making a mess.

 - Just like with oven baked brie, you’ll want to be sure to let brie cooked in an air fryer rest for a few minutes to let the cheese set up before slicing into it.